OSSTT/ML2_Projekt/README.md

 First of all, this project was developed on a Windows device and the entire code was written in Python version 3.12.1.
 You can set up the project as we did in the MDM course.
 1. Clone this project.
+2. Ensure that you are in the project folder and not in a parent directory.
 2. Create a new Python virtual environment.
 Here are the commands for Visual Studio on Windows:
     - `python -m venv .venv`
     - `.venv\Scripts\activate`